-Existing regulations for hearing aids specify that the patient must be medically evaluated by a physician prior to the purchase of a device, although the patient may waive the medical evaluation by signing a waiver.
-The FDA requires that the audiologist retain documentation of the medical evaluation of waiver for three years following the purchase.
+Previously, regulations for hearing aids specified that the patient must be medically evaluated by a physician prior to the purchase of a device, although the patient had the ability to waive the medical evaluation by signing a waiver.
+The FDA required that the audiologist retain documentation of the medical evaluation or waiver for three years following the purchase.
 Persons younger than 18 years of age must have a medical evaluation and cannot sign a waiver.
 The FDA announced in 2016 that the requirement for a medical evaluation or use of the waiver would no longer be enforced.

-However, this requirement does remain a part of the federal regulations, and as most state licensing agencies require compliance with federal regulations, the medical evaluation or waiver continues to be necessary in many states.
-Audiologists should check with their state licensing boards for clarification of this requirement.
-In the proposed FDA OTC Hearing Aid rules, the medical evaluation/clearance requirement has been eliminated.
-With the elimination of the rule, the necessity for a medical evaluation or waiver will cease.
-Again, the audiologist should check with state licensing boards to ensure that the rule is no longer in effect in their state.
+In the adopted FDA OTC hearing aid rules, the medical evaluation/clearance requirement has been eliminated for OTC hearing aids.
+With the elimination of the rule, the necessity for a medical evaluation or waiver has ceased.
+The audiologist should check with state licensing boards to ensure that the rule is no longer in effect in their state.
+The required medical evaluation prior to hearing aid fitting has not been eliminated for persons younger than 18 years of age.

-Hearing aids sold through retail outlets, i.e., OTC, also will be subject to FDA regulatory oversight, and thus will have to meet specific requirements regarding premarket approval, performance, and/or labeling rules.
+OTC hearing aids sold through retail outlets are also subject to FDA regulatory oversight and thus will have to meet specific requirements regarding premarket approval, performance, and/or labeling rules.
 The bill passed by Congress that directs the FDA to develop regulations for OTC devices actually began the process of implementing the regulatory framework by specifying the following: